As a child, I would love singing along to records in my bedroom.

 We have written many songs together.

-In February 2018, ‘Sarah and the Ducks’ was formed, with professional musicians; Steve Peters, Richard Smith and Roger Keay and myself on lead vocals.
-The band focuses mainly (but not exclusively) on the 1950’s rock and roll era.
+In February 2018, ‘Sarah and the Ducks’ was formed, a 1950’s rhythm and blues band with professional musicians; Steve Peters, Richard Smith and Roger Keay and myself on lead vocals.